Behind the Scenes with SweetBloomsCo.

 - Playing the guitar in my downtime

 Conveniently located between San Francisco and Palo Alto in San Mateo, Bay Meadows offers new homes for sale and for rent within walking distance of Caltrain.
-Ease of transportation is only one of many reasons you’ll fall in love with Bay Meadows.
-Beautiful, new, clean homes sit among 18 acres of open space, which includes parks, a community garden, public art, ball fields, bocce and basketball courts and a new playground.
-All this just a walk from Whole Foods, Chipotle, Crunch Fitness, Hillsdale Shopping Center and more.
-Plus, we’ve got best-in-class purveyors, such as Blue Bottle Coffee and Tin Pot Creamery, coming soon to Bay Meadows’ Town Square.
-Learn more about what Midurban offers by following our Facebook page.
+Ease of transportation is only one reason you’ll fall in love with Bay Meadows.
+Smartly-designed, high-quality new homes sit among 18 acres of open space, which includes parks, a community garden, public art, ball fields, bocce and basketball courts and a new playground.
+All this just a walk from Whole Foods, Blue Bottle Coffee, Fieldwork Brewing Co., LIFT Fitness, Tin Pot Creamery, Hillsdale Shopping Center and more.
+Learn more about what Midurban life offers by following our Facebook page.